StageCentral/backstage-workshop/slides/workshop/production.md

 - Orgs usually have to implement a CI/CD pipeline to test and redeploy Backstage changes

-- We (StageCentral) are working to resolve this in order to allow:
+- The community is working to resolve this in order to allow:
     - Dynamic plugin loading
     - Dynamic (live) configuration changes
     - Seamless updates
-    - Watch our website https://stagecentral.io for updates

 ---
 ## Scaling